 - Now use the ruler and a pizza cutter or knife and cut long strips of dough.
 You will need to make 2 long braids of dough, therefore, you need 6 strips of dough, 1/4-inch wide, but cut all of the dough into strips.
 This way you’ll have extras in case some of them break.
 If the dough becomes too warm, the strips will break.

-- Place the dough strips on a parchment lined cookie sheet and place in the freezer for about 5 minutes before braiding.
+- Place the dough strips on a parchment-lined cookie sheet and place them in the freezer for about 5 minutes before braiding.